Home » Healthy Nutrition » Healthy Diets

 Tennis pro Serena Williams endorses Oreos.
 NFL quarterback Peyton Manning endorses Pepsi-Cola.
 Famous basketball player Lebron James endorses McDonald’s, and so on.
 Surely most of the foods and beverages athletes endorse are good for you, right?

 Wrong.
-The study found that of the 49 food products it researched, nearly 80 percent of those were dense in energy and deficient in nutrients.
+The study found that of the 49 products it researched, nearly 80 percent of those were dense in energy and deficient in nutrients.
 Of the 79 beverage products researched, 93 percent got all their calories from added sugar.

 “It would be ideal if athletes stopped promoting unhealthful food, but that’s a tall order given how much money is involved,” lead researcher Marie Bragg of Yale’s Rudd Center for Food Policy and Obesity said.